earthsteading/Earthship/README.md

 [terminology & definitions](https://github.com/earthsteading/earthship/blob/5f4f96040fc8ca2ebc30613c183d4a93b0921481/terminology.md)

 ## Standards:
-This code repository utilise the National Construction Code: https://ncc.abcb.gov.au/ (please always consult a building surveyor prior to beginning a build)
+This code repository utilise the [National Construction Code](https://ncc.abcb.gov.au/).
+Please always consult a building surveyor prior to beginning a build.
  * Your building surveyor can provide state based legislative details, which are outlined in this [state legislation exceptions checklist](https://github.com/earthsteading/earthship/blob/master/checklist_state-legislation-exceptions.md)
  * Generic building designs for a "Biotecture Earthships (TM)" from the USA can be purchased via the [Earthship App on Android](https://play.google.com/store/apps/details?id=hr.apps.n207007048) <-- however, please be aware these designs are not suitable for council approved buildings in Australia.
-If you would like to adapt an Earthship design please contact Dr Martin Freney (South Australia) for purchasing his design services: https://www.earthshipecohomes.com.au/contact.html
+If you would like to adapt an Earthship design please contact Dr Martin Freney (South Australia) for purchasing his certified design services: https://www.earthshipecohomes.com.au/contact.html
  * Disclaimer: this building code repository was created by @Earthsteading Building Surveying and Civic Construction as part of coursework for the Advanced Diploma in Building Surveying at Federation University (2020).
  * Suggest a chage: please submit a pull request and/or bug request for any proposed amendments.
- * Hire a specialist off-grid building surveyor earthsteading@gmail.com (initial consult free, hire cost: 1% of entire build, e.g. for a $350K build, a building surveyor will accompany you throughout your journey for $3500).
+ * Hire a specialist off-grid building surveyor earthsteading@gmail.com (initial consult free, hire cost: 1% of entire build, e.g. for a $350K build, a building surveyor will accompany you throughout your journey for ~$3500).

 ## Actors: